whg-training/whg-training-resources/docs/statistical_modelling/regression_modelling/causal_graphs.md

     A           0.497305419 0.010094251 49.2662029 0.00000000
     B           0.018778370 0.010023912  1.8733575 0.06104819

-In this case including $B$ does not affect point the estimate of $A$ on $C$.
-One way to understand this is that $B$ has no other component of $C$ in it (other than $A$), so all of the effect of $B$ on $C$ is 'explained' by $A$.
-This leads to the coefficient of $B$ being close to zero. **However**, $B$ has had an effect on the precision of our estimate: the standard error for $\beta$ has changed from 0.0087 to 0.010.
+In this case including $B$ does not alter the point the estimate of $A$ on $C$.
+One way to understand this is that $B$ has no other component of $C$ in it (other than $A$), so all of the association of $B$ with $C$ is 'explained' by $A$.
+This leads to the coefficient of $B$ being close to zero. **However**, including $B$ has imnpacted the precision of our estimate: the standard error for $\beta$ has changed from 0.0087 to 0.010.
 This might not look very much but look at its effect on the z-score (i.e. how many standard errors away from zero the estimate is):

     > 0.506865138/0.008710480
     [1] 58.19026